Custom insights

 - Adjust if necessary and save.

-Figure 4: Your Custom Insight is now in the list.
+Figure 4: Insight in the overview

-Figure 5: Generate your Custom Insight inside your
+Figure 5: Generate your Custom Insight

-Figure 6: Receive your Custom Insight
+Figure 6: Custom Insight created

-4. Tips for writing effective prompts
+4. Tips for writing good prompts

-For best results, keep these principles in mind:
+To get the best results, keep these principles in mind:

 - Be precise: “List all open tasks with assignees and due dates” is better than “List all tasks.”

-5. Practical use cases
+5. Practical examples

 Prompt: